dynamiquel/Polaris-IO/docs/tutorials/yaml.rst

 Creating objects from YAML-formatted strings
 --------------------------------------------
 You don't need to read text directly from a file to create an object from YAML.
-You can also create an object directly from a YAML-formatted string using ``Yaml.ReadString<T>(string yamlString)``.
+You can also create an object directly from a YAML-formatted string using ``Yaml.FromString<T>(string yamlString)``.
 This is useful if you have an alternate method to retrieve the text file.

 **Example:**